Frequently Asked Questions

 Will IRCM have an education framework for case managers?

-We will be publishing an updated competence framework, along with an education framework and a core curriculum and we intend to accredit appropriate training.
+We have published an updated case management competency framework, and will be developing an education framework and a core curriculum and we intend to accredit appropriate training.
 The membership groups are also committed to supporting case managers’ training and development and will work with the IRCM on requirements for the development of pre-registration CPD.

 What is the certificate of proficiency?

 This will be a standardised assessment of the skills, knowledge, and abilities required to be a Case Manager.
 It will use case studies with questions requiring specific responses that represent the minimum level of competence that clients have a right to expect.
 Case managers will complete this assessment before registration once available or in the case of grandfathered case managers within the time limit specified by IRCM in due course.

 Who will be assessing case managers?

 The certificate of proficiency case studies and required responses will be created by experienced case managers and developed by a group not an individual.
-Parameters for these groups have not yet been set but will be shared in due course.
 It will therefore be a standardised assessment.

 Will I be able to practice as a case manager if not registered?
 Will it become a protected title?